01-edu/public/subjects/corewar/README.md

 - `sub`: subtract the first two arguments and writes the result into the third one.
 - `and`, `or`, `xor`: apply the respective bitwise operation to the first two parameters and saves it in the third one.
 (If the first and/or second parameters are Indirect, the VM will apply `% IDX_MOD` to them)
 - `zjmp`: moves the PC adding the value passed as the first parameter.
 (The VM will always apply `% IDX_MOD` to the first parameter)
-- `ldi`: writes the value contained at the address obtained by summing the first two arguments into the register in the third argument. (the VM will apply `% IDX_MOD` to the obtained address)
+- `ldi`: writes the value contained at the address obtained by summing the first two arguments into the register in the third argument.
+(The VM will apply `% IDX_MOD` to the obtained address)
-- `sti`: writes the value of the register passed as the first argument into to address obtained by summing the last two arguments. (the VM will apply `% IDX_MOD` to the obtained address)
+- `sti`: writes the value of the register passed as the first argument into to address obtained by summing the last two arguments.
+(The VM will apply `% IDX_MOD` to the obtained address)
-- `fork`: creates a new process which will be an exact (deep) copy of the current one except for the PC which will be at the address specified in the argument. (the VM will apply `% IDX_MOD` to the first argument)
+- `fork`: creates a new process which will be an exact (deep) copy of the current one except for the PC which will be at the address specified in the argument.
+(The VM will apply `% IDX_MOD` to the first argument)
-- `lld`, `lldi`, `lfork`: those instructions are the long versions of `ld`, `ldi` and `fork`, which means the addresses won't be truncated by `IDX_MOD`. (since those instructions are "long" the modulo operation won't be applied on them)
+- `lld`, `lldi`, `lfork`: those instructions are the long versions of `ld`, `ldi` and `fork`, which means the addresses won't be truncated by `IDX_MOD`.
+(Since those instructions are "long" the modulo operation won't be applied on them)
 - `nop`: this operation do nothing, it can still take one argument and has a pcode so be careful on how you implement it.

 > All addresses are relative to the current PC of the process.

-#### The `IDX_MOD` constant usage

-Some instructions have to truncate the addresses they are given by applying modulo `IDX_MOD`.
+> Some instructions have to truncate the addresses they are given by applying modulo `IDX_MOD`.
-This feature prevent players from reaching spaces in memory that are too far from the current PC, which means processes won't be able to attack each other straight away but will need to move by doing smaller steps, this help having more balanced games.
+> This feature prevent players from reaching spaces in memory that are too far from the current PC, which means processes won't be able to attack each other straight away but will need to move by doing smaller steps, this help having more balanced games.

+#### Labels

+Labels are also called pseudo instructions, in the sense they won't be translated into binary code.
+They are widely used to help programmers creating assembly code without needing to remember and count relative memory positions.

+So when looking in the binaries the labels will be replaced in order to match their relative position in bytes from the place they were used.

+As an example in the `ameba.s` player `zjmp %:hello` is exactly the same of `zjmp %-5` (`-5` being `ff fb` in hexadecimal notation).

+This is because from the `zjmp` you will need to go back 5 bytes in order to match the label `hello:` declaration.

+> Notice that labels can be declared at the start of an instruction or on their own line.

 #### Pcode field